-One of the core pillars of fighting corruption and a key priority of the administration of President Mohammadu Buhari is to improve sanction, enforcement, and asset recovery.1 The target of this priority includes increasing the use of non-conviction-based forfeiture mechanisms and increasing the contribution of asset recovery to total revenue of government.
+One of the core pillars of fighting corruption and a key priority of the administration of President Mohammadu Buhari is to improve sanction, enforcement, and asset recovery.
+The target of this priority includes increasing the use of non-conviction-based forfeiture mechanisms and increasing the contribution of asset recovery to total revenue of government.
 Nigeria is not alone in the asset recovery drive.
 Asset recovery is thus in line with global best practices.
 The incentive for many corrupt public officials is the calculation that they would live a life of luxury if they escape justice and retain the loot.
-Asset recovery is that recovered assets can be channelled back to developmental projects such as health, education, provision of water, critical infrastructures, to mention a few.
+Asset recovery is a disincentive for corrupt behaviour.
+Another benefit of asset recovery is that recovered assets can be channelled back to developmental projects such as health, education, provision of water, critical infrastructures, to mention a few.
 Asset recovery therefore can act as a deterrent while contributing to attainment of national objectives.
 Asset recovery is therefore also hinged on opportunity-cost of corruption.